 Reminder: Most NALC branches with more than 500 members register their members electronically rather than checking off the delegates on the DEL paper list.
 The option to register electronically was extended this year to all NALC branches with more than 300 members.
-Branches that received the electronic registration information must return the card that was enclosed to Secretary-Treasurer Broendel’s office no later than Dec.
-31. Those branches will receive a USB drive that will contain the same information as the paper DEL.
+Branches that received the electronic registration information were to return the card that was enclosed to Secretary-Treasurer Broendel’s office no later than Dec.
+31. Those branches were to receive a USB drive that contained the same information as the paper DEL.

-Again, branch secretaries are reminded that no housing information will be included in the mailing of the delegate eligibility lists in late January or early February.
-That information will be provided when NALC Headquarters mails you the credentials.
+Again, branch secretaries are reminded that no housing information was included in the mailing of the delegate eligibility lists in late January or early February.
+That information is provided when NALC Headquarters mails you the credentials.
 Branches and individuals are not to contact the hotels directly and must wait until credentials and NALC housing instructions are received.

 amendments and resolution info

 October 1, 2013—All branch and state association secretaries are alerted that the Convention Call and accompanying materials will be mailed from National Headquarters this month.